 7) Connect with Other Digital Nomads

 You’ll find them at co-working spaces, coffee shops and libraries.
-Apps such as Work hard anywhere and Unsettled connect digital nomads from around the world and show the best options for co-working spaces in exciting locations around the world.
-Being around digital nomads will get you into the work vibe and inspire you.
+Apps such as Work hard anywhere and Unsettled connect digital nomads from around the world and show the best options for working spaces in exciting locations around the world.
+Being in the environment of other digital nomads will get you in the work vibe as well as inspire you.